iTwin/viewer-components-react/CONTRIBUTING.md

 Because each Project is self-contained, it is necessary for the contributor of the Project to specify a contact for PRs and bug reports.
 To do this, add an entry to the CODEOWNERS file in the root directory of the repository, e.g.:

     # Clara Developer owns the new extension snippet
-    /imodel-select-ui/clara.developer@bentley.com
+    /imodel-select-react/clara.developer@bentley.com

 Remember that the last entry for a matching directory or file name pattern takes precedence over any earlier entries.

 ### Naming conventions

-- All names should be hyphenated lower case (e.g., imodel-select-ui).
+- All names should be hyphenated lower case (e.g., imodel-select-react).

 ## Creating Issues and Enhancements